sai-kiran-y/uplink/examples/bbb/updates/rootfs_update/README.md

 # Rootfs Update

-This is used in situations, where one needs to update the entire system, including the rootfs, kernel and firmware files.
+This is used in situations, where one needs to update the entire system, including the rootfs and kernel.
 A typical way of doing this would be to take the tar of the updater, rootfs_update.sh script and image that you want the system to be updated to.
+With the help of (this)[https://github.com/bytebeamio/uplink/blob/main/scripts/create-beaglebone-img.sh] script, tar of the rootfs can be created.

 ## Create the rootfs update tar file
 The script make_firmware_update.sh creates the tar file rootfs_update.tar.gz from the